Brief History of the Berks County

 George F. Baer and Baer, Snyder & Zieber

-Born in September 26, 1842, in Somerset County, George F. Baer was the leading attorney in Reading for 30 years before becoming the President of the Reading Company in 1901.
+Born in September 26, 1842, in Somerset County, George F. Baer was the leading Lawyer in Reading, PA for 30 years before becoming the President of the Reading Company in 1901.
 Admitted to the Berks County Bar Association in 1868, Mr. Baer was distinguished for his public service and many young lawyers studied under him.
 One of his students, Jefferson Snyder, became his assistant and later his partner.
 In 1873 their law office was located at 518 Washington Street and today the building is still referred to as the Baer Building.
 It is located across from Trinity Lutheran Church and behind the main Reading Post Office on 5th Street at the corner of Washington and Church Streets.
 In 1898 the firm of Baer, Snyder and Zieber was established with third partner Philip S. Zieber.

 Mr. Baer served as local counsel for many corporations including the Philadelphia and Reading Railway Company from 1872 until 1901.
 In addition to his large legal practice, he was the driving force in the creation of a number of important business enterprises.
 Mr. Baer established the Reading Paper Mills in 1886, and he helped to establish Penn National Bank (1883), the Reading Hospital (1884), the Reading Trust Company (1887), the Wyomissing Club (1890), the Reading Free Library (1898) and the Berkshire Country Club (1899).
 He remained active in the management of most of these organizations, serving as President of the Reading Paper Mills and Temple Iron Company as well as Vice-President of Seyfert, McManus & Company.
 He was also was the first President of the Reading Iron Company which was the largest industrial enterprise in Berks County in 1923, and much of its later success was attributed to him.
 In 1901 Mr. Baer assumed his most famous role and became President of the Reading Company when his close friend J.P.
 Morgan assumed control of the company.